Andreaux/Nextcloud-Docker-Compose-Traefik/README.md

 There is a .env file included with examples for the environment variables.
 If you use Portainer like I do, you will have to set these within Portainer when creating the Nextcloud stack after you've pasted the docker-compose.yml file into Portainer.
 If you use "docker compose" to bring up the stack, the .env file should be picked up automatically so fill in your information in there.

-## Deploying the stack with no pre-existing Nextcloud DB

-This template was created along an existing Nextcloud DB.
-For the first run, you most probably need to comment out the healthcheck part for the mariadb container as it checks for a database called 'nextcloud' which at that stage obviously doesn't exist yet.
-I'm unsure how the stack would start absent that DB.
-Let me know if you have success deploying this stack without a pre-existing Nextcloud DB while not removing the healthcheck.

 ## Support this project

 If you find this useful, a coffee through Ko-Fi is all it takes to make me happy <3 (I love coffee :D) Click the Sponsor button on the top of this page or visit https://ko-fi.com/andreaux to buy me a coffee.